-3.6.
-Policy iteration
+F. Policy iteration

-We are interested in finding the optimal policy R^{\ast} of the continuous-time average cost problem described above.
-For that, we apply the policy iteration algorithm to the auxiliary discrete-time average cost problem obtained after uniformization (see [16], vol.2, p.315).
-The iterative algorithm is now succinctly described, it iteratively solves Bellman equations in a synchronous manner.
+We are interested in finding the optimal policy R^ of the continuous-time average cost problem described above.
+For that, we apply the policy iteration algorithm to the auxiliary discrete-time average cost problem obtained after uniformization (see [15], vol.2, p.315).
+The iterative algorithm is now succinctly described.